saadazm/HackerRank-Practice/README.md

 Explore high-performance data structure implementations, typical in competitive programming.

 ✅ **ML & AI:**
-- **ML:** Jupyter notebooks with supervised & unsupervised learning models.
+- 📚 **ML:** Jupyter notebooks with supervised & unsupervised learning models.
-- **AI:** Neural network experiments, CNNs for image classification, and more.
+- 🧠 **AI:** Neural network experiments, CNNs for image classification, and more.

 ---

-This repository is a fresh start for systematically tracking my DSA, multi-language practice, and AI/ML explorations.
+🚀 This repository is a fresh start for systematically tracking my DSA, multi language practice, and AI/ML explorations.
-This is a new, organized way for me to document years of coding experience — by consistently pushing my DSA practice, multi-language solutions, and AI/ML experiments to GitHub.
+🗂 This is a new, organized way for me to document years of coding experience by consistently pushing my DSA practice, multi-language solutions, and AI/ML experiments to GitHub.